-Women who wanted to be treated as equals but could not relate to the aggressiveness of present-day feminism, and men who never objected women’s equality and yet found themselves left out of a world created by radical feminism, could finally find in the book Lovism the word they were looking for to express their feelings and views.
-Both could say now, together, “I am not a feminist, I am not a men’s rights activist – I am a lovist.
-I support both sexes, not one.
-I support the other too, not merely myself.”
+Women who wanted to be treated as equals but could not relate to the aggressiveness of present-day feminism, and men who never disagreed with women’s equality and were nonetheless left out of a world created by radical feminism, could finally find in the book Lovism the word they were looking for to express their feelings and views.
+Both could say now, together, “I support both sexes, not one.
+I support the other, not merely myself.
+I am not a feminist, I am not a men’s rights activist – I am a lovist.”

 Instead of the forcefulness of feminism, what the book proposes is a conversation.
-Most men and most women yearn to have the conversation, to talk – in order to understand and to disclose.
-This is all what lovism as a philosophy of equality is – a conversation, where both men and women, instead of blaming and fearing each other, can reveal to one another their true feelings, hopes, dreams and pain, to create mutual understanding.
-A conversation upon which, norms and codes can arise through an open discourse between men and women rather than through a dictation to both.
-A conversation that creates for the first time, a shared philosophy of equality of both sexes, for both sexes.
+Most men and most women yearn to have the conversation, to talk, in order to understand and to disclose.
+This is all what lovism as a philosophy of equality is – a conversation where both men and women, instead of blaming and fearing each other, can reveal to one another their true feelings, hopes, dreams and pain, to create mutual understanding.
+A conversation upon which, norms and codes can arise through an open discourse rather than through dictation.
+A conversation creating for the first time, a shared philosophy of equality for both sexes.

 Get a notification when a new book by Henry Blair is released.